 In the 1860s, timber tall ships and gold ruled life along the St. Mary’s River, turning the community of Sherbrooke into a prosperous boom town.
 Today, the picturesque village still stands proud, just as it did more than 100 years ago.

-Visit the village’s gift shop for a wide selection of souvenirs and unique village crafted pottery, ironworks, weaving and wooden furniture or enjoy a delicious meal at the site’s restaurant.
+Visit the village’s gift shop for a wide selection of unique village crafted pottery, ironworks, weaving and wooden furniture, handmade gifts and souvenirs or enjoy a delicious meal at the Village restaurant.

 Facilities / Services